JetBrains/teamcity-documentation/topics/parameters-lifecycle-and-priority.md

 * Configuration parameters are written to a file that can be accessed via the `system.teamcity.configuration.properties.file` parameter.

-You can add the [](python.md) step with the following sample script to print the contents of both files to the build log:
+The following sample script for the [](python.md) runner prints the contents of both files to the build log:

 ```Python
 print("System properties:\r\r")